Abdelrahman7000/LeetCode/README.md

 # LeetCode
-A collection of LeetCode problems and my solutions.
-This covers python and SQL problems.
+A collection of Python and SQL problems with my solutions from LeetCode.